deeexcee-io/Deex-Shell/README.md

 ```
 ## Option 1

 Creates an Obfuscated and currently undetected (Defender) PowerShell Reverse Shell Script and PE.
 The program then launches a HTTP server to host the PowerShell Script which the executable grabs during execution.
+A netcat listener is then setup which catches the shell.

 ## Option 2